aws/amazon-vpc-cni-k8s/test/integration-new/README.md

 - ```k8s```: The k8s folder has modules that comprise of the building blocks for writing the tests.
 It has the following subfolders:
   - ```manifest```: This folder has modules for building pods, services, jobs, deployments, containers and more.
 These are responsible for determining the structure, say for instance the build configuration of the pod.
   - ```resources```: This folder has modules for actual creation of the k8s elements built by the modules in the manifest folder.
-Not just creation/deletion, it has other useful functionalities related to the k8s element in considersation.
+Not just creation/deletion, it has other useful functionalities related to the k8s element in consideration.
 For instance, getting status and logs for the element or functionalities like exec for a pod k8s element.
   - ```utils```: Has helper utilities related to node, daemonset and containers.